scienceai/blog/_posts/quantitative-arguments-as-hypermedia.md

       <div class="l-box">
         <pre id="obesity" style="font-size: 90%;">
 <span class="html-tag">&lt;p&gt;</span>
 The French spend the most time per day eating, but have one of the lowest obesity rates among developed nations.
 Coincidence?
-Maybe not, the stats from OECD countries reveal there is a -0.45 correlation between these two quantities (p=0.06).
+Maybe not, the statistics from OECD countries reveal there is a -0.45 correlation between these two quantities (p=0.06).
 <span class="html-tag">&lt;/p&gt;</span>
         </pre>
       </div>